serenorg/serendb/docs/rfcs/016-connection-routing.md

 # Dispatching a connection

-For each client connection, Neon service needs to authenticate the connection, and route it to the right PostgreSQL instance.
+For each client connection, SerenDB service needs to authenticate the connection, and route it to the right PostgreSQL instance.

 ## Authentication